4TT1L4/oura-demo/README.md

 CTRL + C
 ```

-Alternatively the example can be stopped by using the following command:
+Alternatively the example can be stopped by running the following command in a different terminal:

 ```
 docker stop $(docker ps -a -q --filter ancestor=oura_demo --format="{{.ID}}")